 While I use this background and perspective to think about Girl Scout issues, some days I just want to focus on classic uniforms, beautifully designed badges, and the latest cookie flavors.
-I promise to avoid jargon and professor-speak–Scout’s honor.
+I promise to avoid jargon and professor-speak on this site.
+Scout’s honor!

-I am a freelance writer and editor and long-time Girl Scout, and I am thrilled at the opportunity to combine these interests.
+I am a freelance writer and editor and Gold Award Girl Scout based in Washington, DC.
+I am thrilled at the opportunity to combine these interests.
 Please contact me at firstname.lastname@example.org.

 The opinions expressed here are not necessarily those of the Girl Scout Council of the Nation’s Capital, its professional staff, or the other volunteers on the GSCNC Archives and History Committee.

 This is a great idea!
 Thanks for sharing your project.

 So glad I stumbled across your site, Ann. (found it while reading my EFA member email list).
 I live in CA but do occasionally make it back to DC, so next time we come I will make it a priority to visit the GSCNC archives.
 I like GS history too, and have written a couple of times on my editing blog, as well as on my personal blog, about what I am learning now that my daughter is in scouts.
 So if you ever need a what’s-going-on-today perspective for context, let me know!